The point insertion technique and open $r$-spin theories I: moduli and orientation: Introduction

 We prove below that there exists a moduli space $\Mbar_{g,\{b_1,\ldots,b_k\},\{a_1, \ldots, a_l\}}^{1/r}$ of graded $r$-spin surfaces with boundary twists $b_1,\ldots,b_k$ and internal twists $a_1, \ldots, a_l$.
 We show that this moduli space is a smooth, effective, compact, orientable orbifold with corners.

 This moduli space is also associated with several natural orbifold vector bundles.
 First, there are the relative cotangent line bundles $\mathbb{L}_1 \ldots, \mathbb{L}_l$ at the internal marked points.
-We then restrict to $g=0$ (disk case), and describe the \emph{open Witten bundle}, the real vector bundle, defined as
+We then restrict to $g=0,1$ (disk and cylinder case), and describe the \emph{open Witten bundle}, the real vector bundle, defined as

-where '$+$' and '$-$' denote the spaces of $\widetilde{\phi}$-invariant and $\widetilde{\phi}$-anti-invariant sections.
-We study the behavior of these objects under restrictions to boundary strata, and, in particular, under a certain identification of boundary strata induced from a key operation we consider, the \emph{point insertion operation} defined in Section \ref{sec:point_ins}.
+where '$+$' denote the spaces of $\widetilde{\phi}$-invariant sections. {In the cylinder case this object is a vector bundle only after restricting to the complement of a subspace, which we fully characterize.} We study the behaviour of these objects under restrictions to boundary strata, and, in particular, under a certain identification of boundary strata induced from a key operation we consider, the \emph{point insertion operation} defined in Section \ref{sec:point_ins}.
 The point insertion provides a natural identification between certain boundary strata of one moduli space, with boundary strata of other moduli spaces, in which some special boundary points are replaced by internal points.